Community Links and Partnerships

 - EEF – Achievement for All Programme

-- The Art of Brilliance – DJS’s bid to be ‘a Brilliantly Happy School’ (along with 7 other local schools)
+- The Art of Brilliance – DJS’s bid to be ‘a Brilliantly Happy School’

 - Solent Teaching Alliance - our local Teaching School